vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - She knows Ashoke’s preferences - he likes his food on the salty side, his favorite thing about lamb curry is the potatoes, and he finishes with a small final helping of rice and _dal_.
 - Ashima had to find a kind butcher on Prospect Street willing to pull the skin off chicken, which Americans usually eat in its skin.
 - Indian holidays were still celebrated, and holiday foods became more common daily to keep cultural ties strong.
-- The Ganguli family’s social life revolves around a large group of Bengali families who emigrated for study and professional opportunities.
+- The Ganguli family’s social life revolves around a large group of Bengali families who migrated for study and professional opportunities.
 - The need for familiar faces and Bengali customs led Bengalis to find one another and create communities.
 - Ashoke works hard to make the best of the opportunity in the US and wants to give his wife and children a comfortable life and a social network.
 - Ashima reads materials from home, such as a tattered copy of Desh magazine, in her native Bengali language.